panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 An easy way to tell Node.js to treat the modules in ECMAScript format is to use the `.mjs` file extension.

-The follow ES module `month-from-date.mjs` (note the `.mjs` file extension) exports a function `monthFromDate()`, which determines the month name of an arbitrary date.
+The following ES module `month-from-date.mjs` (note the `.mjs` file extension) exports a function `monthFromDate()`, which determines the month name of an arbitrary date:

 ```javascript{1,6}
 // month-from-date.mjs (ES Module)